 Your move: Bring that debt balance down ASAP.
 Credit card interest rates are notoriously higher than other debts like mortgages and auto loans.
 So the longer you carry a balance, the more you wind up paying.
 Though you might be able to score a lower rate by calling your card issuer.

 The impact: Most people who currently have student loan debt won’t be impacted.
 Because federal loans take up the bulk of the country’s total student debt balance.
 And federal student loans have a fixed rate which Congress decides every summer.
-Congress may raise the federal interest rate this summer for new loans, but it considers other factors along with the Fed’s rates.
+They’ve already raised the federal interest rate for loans disbursed after July 1, but it considers other factors along with the Fed’s rates.
 Borrowers with private student loans may have a variable interest rate.
 Meaning it could go higher along with the rate hikes.

 Your move: Skip the refi.
 If you were thinking about refinancing your federal student loans, you might want to consider that carefully.
 Mainly because, outside of interest rates, federal loans come with strong borrower protections (hello, pandemic pause) that private lenders rarely offer.
 You might find a lower interest rate than the gov offered you, but it might not be worth it in case you fall on hard times.